 Do not modify the parameters in the Link Settings (Advanced) tab without good reason.
-If you must modify parameters for certain transmitters, Invensys will recommend settings.
-Modifying these parameters can have an adverse affect on data throughput rates.
+If you must modify parameters for certain transmitters, settings will be recommended by the manufacturer.
+Modifying these parameters can have an adverse affect on device operation.
 If settings are incorrectly modified, some devices may disappear from the network.